inab/fega-mm/all_collections/_subdomains/3_3_data_reception_and_standards_based_interoperability.md

     - ind: '3.2.1'
    levels:
     - level: 1
-      desc: 'None'
+      desc: 'None.'
     - level: 2
-      desc: 'Initial definition of the metadata standards that will be supported by the deferated EGA in accordance to its mandate and in alignment with the federated EGA ecosystem'
+      desc: 'Initial definition of the metadata standards that will be supported by the deferated EGA in accordance to its mandate and in alignment with the federated EGA ecosystem.'
     - level: 3
-      desc: 'Metadata is ingested with limited formating and minimum standards.
+      desc: 'Metadata is ingested with limited formatting and minimum standards.
 Basic tools used for metadata collection (e.g. spreadsheets) and validation are deployed.
-Metadata management is partially automated'
+Metadata management is partially automated.'
     - level: 4
       desc: 'Metadata management is automated and becomes more holistic including the harmonized metadata standards, e.g. relevant ontologies.
 Tooling and support is available for submitters and data requesters,  including curation services, if needed.'
     - level: 5